Cheapest Car Insurance by State: 2026 Comparison

 What Happens to Your Car Insurance When You Move States

 If you relocate to a different state, your car insurance situation changes significantly.
 Each state has different minimum requirements, different regulations, and different average costs.
-Here is what you need to know:

 Update your policy promptly: Most states require you to register your vehicle and obtain a state-compliant insurance policy within 30 to 90 days of establishing residency.
 Failing to update your policy can result in coverage gaps — if you file a claim while your policy still reflects your old state, your insurer may deny the claim or reduce the payout.